sheng1993/frcnn-from-scratch-with-keras/README.md

 Thanks :)

 ## Compared to the forked keras-frcnn..
-1. mobilenetv1 and mobilenetv2(TBD) support added (partially).
-Can also try Mobilenetv1_05,Mobilenetv1_25 for smaller nets.
+1. mobilenetv1 and mobilenetv2 supported.
+Can also try Mobilenetv1_05,Mobilenetv1_25 for smaller nets on the Edge.
 2. VGG19 support added.
 3. RPN can be trained seperately.